ICT4LT Module 2.1

 As well as evaluating the software, it is important to consider how best it might be implemented in order to help students to meet the specified learning outcomes.

-As we noted earlier in this module, language teachers have been integrating technological innovations into their practice for a hundred years or more.
-The integration of CALL is no different in some ways in that many of the same criteria for successful integration apply whatever the media available.
-However, CALL is different because it has so many different facets, some of which are not necessarily immediately obvious.
-It is also different because there never was a political imperative to use, for example, video in the classroom, but there is certainly is where ICT is concerned.
+As noted earlier in this module, language teachers have been integrating technological innovations into their practice for a hundred years or more.
+The integration of ICT is no different in some ways in that many of the same criteria for successful integration apply whatever the media available.
+However, ICT is different because it has so many different facets, some of which are not necessarily immediately obvious.
+It is also different because there never was a political imperative to use, for example, video in the classroom, but there is certainly is where ICT is concerned: see Section 1.1.3 (above).

-This imperative can be counterproductive in that it can drive teachers to use CALL just for the sake of using CALL.
+This imperative can be counterproductive in that it can drive teachers to use ICT just for the sake of using ICT.
 That is really not acceptable.
-It might be acceptable, perhaps, to start with the CALL that you have access to, and then see where it would best fit into your scheme of work, given that CALL resources can be expensive.
-However, the best way of integrating CALL into your practice is to start with the anticipated learning outcomes and then use whatever resource is most appropriate to enable children to over take these outcomes.
+It might be acceptable, perhaps, to start with the ICT resources that you have access to, and then see where they would best fit into your scheme of work.
+However, the best way of integrating ICT into your practice is to start with the anticipated learning outcomes and then use whatever resource is most appropriate to enable your students to achieve these outcomes.
 In order to make that choice, you need to understand the characteristics of all the media available to you and the content of the resources based on the various media, including resources you already have and those that you would like to acquire to meet a specific need.
-When you have the necessary understanding and knowledge of the range of media and resources potentially available to you, you could do worse than follow the step-by-step guide to unit planning below.
-It is rarely possible to work though a guide like this step by step.
+When you have the necessary understanding and knowledge of the range of media and resources potentially available to you, you may wish to follow the step-by-step guide in Section 4.1 (below).
+It is rarely necessary to work though a guide every step of the way.
 There is often iteration.
-However, stick with it.
-If you have to go back a step and change something after mature reflection, it will probably improve the learning experience.
+If you have to go back a step and change something after reflection, it will probably improve the learning experience.
 When you and your students have completed the unit of work, try to spend a little time reviewing what happened and evaluating the outcomes.
-Good teachers who progress in their professional life reflect on there own practice and make changes when required - and few people get things right first time, every time!
+Good teachers who progress in their professional life reflect on their own practice and make changes when required.
+Few people get things right first time, every time!

 Example unit of work: Understanding and giving directions to locations in a town